-The Graduate School Exploration Fellowship (GSEF) funds fellowships that provide undergraduates at ACM colleges with a robust set of mentoring, career development, and experiential research opportunities beginning in the summer between their junior and senior year.
+The Graduate School Exploration Fellowship (GSEF) funded over 160 fellowships from 2016-2022 that provided undergraduates at ACM colleges with a robust set of mentoring, career development, and experiential research opportunities beginning in the summer between their junior and senior year.

 What Does the GSEF Program Include?

 - Participation in two Annual Summits in Chicago with GSEF students from across the 14 ACM colleges, and

 - On-campus structured mentoring opportunities and enrichment workshops with faculty and staff during the junior and senior years, and